 children=[

-html.H1(children="Avocado Analytics",),
+html.H1(children="Avocado Analytics"),

 html.P(

-children="Analyze the behavior of avocado prices"
+"Analyze the behavior of avocado prices and the number"

-" and the number of avocados sold in the US"
+" of avocados sold in the US between 2015 and 2018"

 ),